Azure/application-gateway-kubernetes-ingress/docs/multiple-namespaces.md

 By default AGIC will configure App Gateway based on annotated Ingress within any namespace.
 Should you want to limit this behaviour you have the following
 options:
-  - limit the namespaces, by explicitly defining namespaces AGIC should observe via the `watchNamespace` variable in [values.yaml](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/d213b8803c302dd003ec07f8765faa70ad2ee43e/helm/ingress-azure/values.yaml#L12)
+  - limit the namespaces, by explicitly defining namespaces AGIC should observe via the `watchNamespace` YAML key in [helm-config.yaml](examples/helm-config.yaml)
-  - Use [Role/RoleBinding](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac) to limit AGIC to specific namespaces
+  - use [Role/RoleBinding](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac) to limit AGIC to specific namespaces